 In a herd-level MSM, the whole herd or fractions of the population (rather than individuals) can be associated with specific disease states.
 Thus, there is no need to keep track of individuals within the population.
 For example, using the herd as the unit of interest, once a herd is infected then animals within that herd can be divided into compartments reflecting specific disease states (for example, SIR) and disease transmission within the herd is modeled using EBMs.
 Although within-herd disease spread elements are not mechanistically modeled, disease spread between herds is modeled using an IBM or even an ABM approach, by simulating the actual animal movements from one herd to another.
 Such models are called nested models in ecological modeling (Mideo et al., 2008).

 In Appendix 1 (and https://github.com/ckirkeby/MDT), code examples for some of the models described above are shown; a difference equation model, a differential equation model, a mechanistic stochastic model (at herd level), and a mechanistic stochastic model (at individual animal level).
+The examples are written as functional programming, but other styles are available, such as object-oriented programming.
+For an introductory distinction between these two styles, see Chambers (2014).

 2.2 Building a mechanistic model